-Building Equity and Capacity with Geoscience
+Building Equity and Capacity

 For a more inclusive science community and a broader understanding of geohazards to address social justice and equity issues in hazard mitigation

-Key questions being addressed by this integrating group include:
+Key questions being addressed by BECG include:

-How can we leverage efforts into equitable international capacity building partnerships that improve capabilities (e.g. skills, data, software, technology, understanding) for all scientists and stakeholders involved?
+How can we leverage efforts into equitable international capacity-building partnerships that improve capabilities (e.g. skills, data, software, technology, understanding) for all scientists and stakeholders involved?

 What considerations must be made to ensure equitable engagement of and outcomes for those communities?

-Educational efforts that are more inclusive and have measurable student learning outcomes are needed to equip and diversify our scientific community.
+Educational efforts that are more inclusive and have measurable learning outcomes are needed to equip and diversify our scientific community.
 How do we identify, develop, and implement these strategies?

-Belonging, Accessibility, Justice, Equity, Diversity, and Inclusion - BAJEDI
+Belonging, Accessibility, Justice, Equity, Diversity,

 How can such a broad community science project be funded equitably and enact partnerships that are mutually beneficial for all stakeholders?